avidml/website/exampleSite/content/blog/garak-integration.md

 `📜 report closed :) garak.ea8ba884-0192-4869-a0c0-de0c53d7fff7.report.jsonl`

-The next step is to process that report using the report_avid script:
+The next step is to process that report by calling garak one more time in the CLI:

 `python3 -m garak –r garak.ea8ba884-0192-4869-a0c0-de0c53d7fff7.report.jsonl`